rich-iannone/greenwood/ROADMAP.md

 Extended methods for cause-specific and multi-state analyses.

-- Gray's test for differences in cumulative incidence across groups
 - Variance estimation for multi-state transition probabilities
 - Pseudo-observation approach for CIF and multi-state occupancy regression
 - Custom estimands via pseudo-observations framework